AssertionsΒΆ

 Balzac supports assertions.
-The statement assert exp, where exp is an expression of type boolean, checks that the given expression evaluates to true, otherwise it throws an error.
+The statement assert exp, where exp is an expression of type boolean, checks that the given expression evaluates to true.
+If the expression evaluates to false, it throws an error.

 const a = 42